craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Hurraquk Clan.md

 ## Governance
 ## Culture
 #### Heritage
-Being the neglected vassals of [[Gail Wakquk]] have pushed the people to a hardy self-reliance, and since her death, a
+Being the neglected vassals of [[Gail Wakquk]] have pushed the people to a hardy self-reliance, and since her death, an inspired and uniting leader.
+Although there is peace now, we await the time we can retake the whole of the Wakquk for Lily-Mae and the Garqwak name.

 #### Language
 #### Values